xebialabs-community/xlr-dynatrace-plugin/README.md

 The intended use case for this plugin is to support Dynatrace's ability to monitor runs of unit, UI, load, performance and API tests and provide information about architectural and other metrics that are relevant to go/no-go decisions.

 The plugin allows you to retrieve this information from Dynatrace for review or, if desired, an automated decision.
 The plugin does **not** at present provide any tasks to make such decisions.

+Note that Dynatrace is not aware of whether a test run has been completed or is still in progress - the call to retrieve tests results will simply return the data available at that moment.
+You will need to ensure that you set up your template or release so that Dynatrace is not called until the tests you are running have been completed.

 ## Example
 The canonical flow here involves registering a new test run with Dynatrace and passing the test run ID that is returned to one or more invocations of test tools, either by invoking the test tool directly, or e.g. as a parameter to a Jenkins build.